 - The School of Business and Management is accredited by the International Assembly for Collegiate Business Education (IACBE).

 - The School of Music is accredited by the National Association of Schools of Music (NASM).

 - The School of Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE) and the Board of Registered Nursing (BRN).

-- The School of Theology is accredited by the Association of Theological Schools (ATS).
+- The School of Theology and Azusa Pacific Seminary are accredited by the Association of Theological Schools (ATS).

 - The Art and Design programs are accredited by the National Association of Schools of Art and Design (NASAD).